Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Channel Estimation and Data Detection with Low-Resolution ADCs

 A common approach to transmitting information over fading channels whose realizations are not known \emph{a priori} to the receiver is to reserve a certain number of time slots in each coherence interval for the transmission of pilot symbols.
 These pilots are then used at the receiver to estimate the fading channel.
 Assume that $P$ pilot symbols are used in each coherence interval ($K \le P \le T$).
-Because of the large dimensionality of the fading matrix $\rmatH$, simple, low-complexity channel-estimation methods are favorable for massive MIMO~\cite{larsson14a}.
-Therefore, as in~\cite{risi14a}, we shall focus on LS channel estimation.
-For the one-bit SISO case, one can actually show that LS estimation combined with joint pilot and data processing (JPD) achieves the capacity~\cite{jacobsson15b, jacobsson15a}.
-However, this result does not extend to MIMO systems.
-Although JPD processing is advantageous for low-resolution quantized massive MIMO \cite{wen15c}, we will consider only the version of LS estimation that relies exclusively on pilot symbols and does not exploit JPD processing.
-Indeed, JPD processing is more computationally demanding and may not be suitable for massive MIMO.

-We assume that the users are able to coordinate the transmission of their pilots: when one of the UEs transmits pilots, the other UEs remain idle.
-In other words, pilots are transmitted in a round robin fashion.\footnote{This pilot-transmission method is chosen for convenience; it may be suboptimal.} Furthermore, we assume that all users transmit the same number of pilots.
-According to the LS principle, an estimate of $\rmatH$ is obtained as

-The use of time-interleaved pilots ensures that the matrix $\sum_{t=1}^P \vecx_t\vecx_t^H$ in \eqref{eq:LS_MIMO} is indeed invertible.
-Also, because of the idle time, each user can transmit its pilots at a power level that is $K$ times higher than the power level for the data symbols, while still satisfying the average-power constraint~\eqref{eq:avgpow}.
+We shall assume that the pilot sequences used by different UEs are pairwise orthogonal, i.e., that

+Let $\vech_{n}$ denote the channel vector whose entries contain the channel gain between the $k$th UE, $k=1,\dots, K$, and the $n$th BS antenna.
+Furthermore, let $\matXp = [\vecx_1, \ldots, \vecx_P]^T$ denote the matrix containing the $P$ pilot symbols transmitted by the $K$ UEs.
+Finally, let $\vecyp = \matXp\vech_n + \vecwp$ and $\vecrp = Q_b(\vecyp)$ denote the nonquantized and quantized pilot sequences received at the $n$th antenna during the training phase.
+Here,~$\vecwp = [w_{n,1}, \ldots, w_{n,P}]^T$ is the additive noise.
+For the 1-bit case, the LMMSE estimator of $\vech_n$ was obtained in~\cite{li17b}.
+Proceeding similarly to~\cite{li17b}, we generalize the LMMSE estimator~\cite{li17b} to the multi-bit case. {Specifically, let $\matC_{\vecyp}$ and $\matC_{\vecrp}$ be the covariance matrices of $\vecyp$~and~$\vecrp$, respectively.
+Using Bussgang's decomposition~\eqref{eq:r_decomp} (recall that both additive noise and fading are Gaussian) and the fact that $\diag(\matC_{\vecyp}) = (K \snr + 1)\matI_P$, which follows from~\eqref{eq:orth_pilots} and implies that $\matG_b = G_b\matI_P$ (see~\eqref{eq:gainmatrix_general}), we conclude that the LMMSE estimator for the multi-bit case is

+The computation of~\eqref{eq:siso_est} requires knowledge of the covariance matrix~$\matC_{\vecrp}$.
+For the case of 1-bit ADCs, one can compute~$\matC_{\vecrp}$ in closed form, as shown in \cite{li17b}.
+For the multi-bit case, however, $\matC_{\vecrp}$ is not known in closed form.
+To overcome this issue, we shall next present an alternative channel estimator, which is an approximation of~\eqref{eq:siso_est}, but admits a simple closed-form expression.
+Using Bussgang's decomposition~\eqref{eq:r_decomp}, we write~$\matC_{\vecrp}$~as

+Here, $\matC_{\vecdp}$ denotes the covariance matrix of the quantization distortion.
+To simplify~\eqref{eq:expansion_of_corr_r}, we shall next assume that the off-diagonal elements of $\matC_{\vecdp}$ are zero, i.e., we shall ignore the temporal correlation of the quantizaton distortion.
+Specifically, we assume that